xushidanggroup/xushidanggroup.github.io/content/authors/OY/_index.md

 ---
 # Display name
-title: Shicheng Lang 稂世成
+title: Junchi Ouyang 欧阳骏驰

 # Full name (for SEO)
-first_name: Shicheng
+first_name: Junchi
-last_name: Lang
+last_name: Ouyang

 # Username (this should match the folder name)
 authors:
-  - 稂世成
+  - 欧阳骏驰

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 24 PhD Student in Biomedical Engineering
+role: 24 Master's Student in Biomedical Engineering

 # Organizations/Affiliations
 organizations: